jason9693/MusicTransformer-tensorflow2.0/README.md

 ## Abstract

 1. This Repository is perfectly compatible with **tensorflow 2.0**
+2. If you want pytorch version, see [here](https://github.com/jason9693/MusicTransformer-pytorch)

 ## Contribution

 * Domain: Dramatically reduces the memory footprint, allowing it to scale to musical sequences on the order of minutes.
 * Algorithm: Reduced space complexity of Transformer from O(N^2D) to O(ND).

 ## Preprocessing